Body & Void: Echoes of Moore in Contemporary Art

 Body and Void will feature works by:

-A major exhibition at The Henry Moore Foundation in Perry Green, Hertfordshire, will for the first time put on show works by some of the most recognised contemporary artists alongside those of Henry Moore.
+A major exhibition at The Henry Moore Foundation in Perry Green, Hertfordshire, will for the first time show works by some of the most recognised contemporary artists alongside those of Henry Moore.

 Body & Void: Echoes of Moore in Contemporary Art, will be the first exhibition to look at how Henry Moore's sculptural vocabulary has been explored and reinterpreted by contemporary artists, placing their works alongside some of Moore's key works.
 The exhibition will be spread across the outdoor landscape at Perry Green as well as in two of the artist's favourite working spaces on the estate, the Exhibition Gallery and the carving studio, now opened up for the public to visit.